-The increase in remote work and the use of cloud technologies means that the modern corporate network is flexible and diverse, both in terms of location and composition.
+The increase in hybrid work and the use of cloud technologies in recent years means that the modern corporate network is flexible and diverse, both in terms of location and composition.
 Employees are using laptops, tablets and cell phones to work from their now-established home offices, couches, and even coffee shops.
-On top of that, two thirds of “teleworkers” use a personal computer to work from home, rather than a corporate-issued one.
+And two thirds of these “teleworkers” use a personal computer to work from home, rather than a corporate-issued one.

 This contemporary workplace encourages employees to have a better work-life balance, as well as enabling businesses to structure themselves in a more productive, flexible, and cost-effective way.
-However, a bring-your-own-device or “BYOD” workforce also presents IT teams with a number of security challenges.
+And a bring-your-own-device or “BYOD” device fleet, often paired with hybrid work environments, allows businesses to reduce provisioning costs, while allowing employees to work on devices that they’re familiar with and are comfortable using.
+However, a BYOD device fleet also presents IT teams with a number of security challenges.

-But what exactly are those challenges, and how can you overcome them in order to reap the rewards that a BYOD network offers?
+But what exactly are those challenges, and how can you increase our BYOD security so your business can reap the rewards that a BYOD network offers?

 Why Do Businesses Choose BYOD?